-On August 12 we read I Corinthians 4: 9-16.
-In these verses Paul talks to the Christians of Corinth with sarcasm and severity.
+In I Corinthians 4: 9-16 St. Paul talks to the Christians of Corinth with sarcasm and severity.

 In verse 8 he has used the word "already" to express his feelings.
 The Corinthians apparently feel they already have the fullness of the faith and have already become rich.
 Paul says, "Without us you have become kings!
 And would that you did reign, so that we might share the rule with you!"
 In other words, if the Corinthians have achieved the fullness of salvation, they should take Paul and the other hard-working preachers to reign with them in the Kingdom.

 Verses 9 and 10 remind the Corinthians of the sufferings of those preachers and teachers, contrasting them to the virtues of the Corinthians themselves.
 The preachers are fools, weak, and held in disrepute.
 Corinth's believers are wise, strong and held in honor.
 Of course Paul is being ironic here—these virtues are only what the Corinthians imagine they possess.

 This is not the only part of this letter in which Paul has scolded the Corinthian Christians for having puffed-up ideas about themselves.
 In 1:26 he tells them, "...not many of you were wise according to worldly standards, not many were powerful, not many were of noble birth; but God chose what is foolish in the world to shame the wise."
 They were chosen by God, Paul is telling them, and not because they were anything special, but because He is merciful.